undeMalum/portfolio/content/posts/tox-setup/index.md

 Let’s explore why this turned out to be so troublesome.

 # Problem-solving
-Problem-solving involved a couple of pretty well laid-out stages (_and I'm not referring to momentarily lapses of faith_), so I'll split the following section accordingly.
+Problem-solving here followed a few clear stages (and no, I don’t mean momentary lapses of faith), so I’ll break this down accordingly.

 ## Conditional expression
-Being used to Python, I initialy thought about using some conditional expression, something like an if statement to detect the OS that is being run and choose the appropriate requirements file.
+As a Python user, my first instinct was to use a conditional expression—like an `if` statement—to detect the OS and select the correct requirements file.

-So I searched more or less this: _[conditional setting for tox](https://www.google.com/search?q=conditional+setting+for+tox)_.

-This search didn't prove useful though.
-And after a couple of unsuccessful trial-and-error attempts at paraphrasing this inquiry, I started added new information.
+I started by Googling: [_conditional setting for tox_](https://www.google.com/search?q=conditional+setting+for+tox), but that didn’t lead anywhere useful.
+After several failed attempts to rephrase the query, I refined it to include platform detection: [_conditional setting for tox detecting platform_](https://www.google.com/search?q=conditional+setting+for+tox+detecting+platform).

-At some point, I added a part about detecting platform to the previous inquiry.
-It looked like this: _[conditional setting for tox detecting platform](https://www.google.com/search?q=conditional+setting+for+tox+detecting+platform)_.
-To my satisfaction, it yielded a promising Stack Overflow post: **[How to conditionally set tox variables depending on the platform](https://stackoverflow.com/questions/61510250/how-to-conditionally-set-tox-variables-depending-on-the-platform)**.
+That search finally turned up a helpful Stack Overflow post: **[How to conditionally set tox variables depending on the platform](https://stackoverflow.com/questions/61510250/how-to-conditionally-set-tox-variables-depending-on-the-platform)**.

-It did **not** resemble any conditional statement because it utilized tox environment for platform-targeted configuration.
-However, it failed to solve all problems, initially.
+Interestingly, it didn’t involve traditional conditional logic but rather used tox’s environment-specific configuration.
+It wasn’t a complete fix though.

-## Tox environments
+## Tox Environments
-This Stack Overflow post linked to a page from Tox documentation titled: **[Platform specification](https://tox.wiki/en/latest/faq.html#platform-specification)**.
+The Stack Overflow post linked to a relevant Tox documentation page: **[Platform specification](https://tox.wiki/en/latest/faq.html#platform-specification)**.

-This page presented a way to create a couple python version + os for environment initialization like so:
+It described how to set up Tox environments targeting both Python versions and OS types:

 ```ini
 [tox]
 envlist = py{310,311}-{lin,win}
 ```

-Then, you can specify what requirements file should be used for which OS under test environment:
+Then, within the test environment config, you can specify platform-based requirements:

 ```ini
 [testenv]